-Under the current management agreement, we paid our Manager aggregate management fees of approximately \$10.4 million for the year ended December 31, 2022 and approximately \$8.2 million for the year ended December 31, 2021.
-In addition, during the year ended December 31, 2022, we paid our Manager approximately \$2.6 million, which was comprised of reimbursement for an allocation of overhead expenses, including approximately \$0.6 million for the portion of Mr. Haas' salary due to his service to us as our Chief Financial Officer, and payment for repurchase agreement trading, clearing and administrative services.
-The term of the management agreement was automatically renewed in accordance with the terms of the agreement on February 20, 2023, and will automatically be renewed for one-year terms thereafter unless we terminate the agreement for cause.
+Under the current management agreement, we paid our Manager aggregate management fees of approximately \$10.5 million for the year ended December 31, 2023 and approximately \$10.4 million for the year ended December 31, 2022.
+In addition, during the year ended December 31, 2023, we paid our Manager approximately \$3.1 million, which was comprised of reimbursement for an allocation of overhead expenses, including approximately \$0.6 million for the portion of Mr. Haas' salary due to his service to us as our Chief Financial Officer, and payment for repurchase agreement trading, clearing and administrative services.
+The term of the management agreement was automatically renewed in accordance with the terms of the agreement on February 20, 2024, and will automatically be renewed for one-year terms thereafter unless we terminate the agreement for cause.
 Upon the expiration of any automatic renewal term, our Manager may elect not to renew the management agreement without cause, and without penalty, on 180-days' prior written notice to us.
 Should we terminate the management agreement without cause, we will pay to the Manager a termination fee equal to three times the average annual management fee, as defined in the management agreement, before or on the last day of the term of the management.

-Mr. Cauley, our Chief Executive Officer and Chairman of our Board of Directors, also serves as Chief Executive Officer and Chairman of the Board of Directors of Bimini and owns 12.6% of the outstanding shares of common stock of Bimini.
-Mr. Haas, our Chief Financial Officer, Chief Investment Officer, Secretary and a member of our Board of Directors, also serves as the Chief Financial Officer, Chief Investment Officer, Chief Investment Officer, Chief Investment Officer, Chief Investment Officer, Secretary and a member of our Board of Directors, also serves as the Chief Financial Officer, Chief Investment Officer and Treasurer of Bimini and owns 11.5% of the outstanding shares of common stock of Bimini.
-In addition, as of December 31, 2022, Bimini owned 569,071 shares, or 1.6%, of the outstanding shares of our common stock.
+Mr. Cauley, our Chief Executive Officer and Chairman of our Board of Directors, also serves as Chief Executive Officer and Chairman of the Board of Directors of Bimini and owns 13.1% of the outstanding shares of common stock of Bimini.
+Mr. Haas, our Chief Financial Officer, Chief Investment Officer, Secretary and a member of our Board of Directors, also serves as the Chief Financial Officer, Chief Investment Officer, Treasurer and a member of the board of directors of Bimini and owns 11.8% of the outstanding shares of common stock of Bimini.
+In addition, as of December 31, 2023, Bimini owned 569,071 shares, or 1.1%, of the outstanding shares of our common stock.
 Our Manager is a wholly-owned subsidiary of Bimini.